cxw620/rust-polyglot/docs/cargo.rst

 Since I have not seen this discussed in depth elsewhere, I will do so here.

-cargo 's model is heavily influenced by ``npm``, whose ecosystem and usual methods of use have an appalling security record.
+cargo's model is heavily influenced by ``npm``, whose ecosystem and usual methods of use have an appalling security record.

-The Rust libraries are much less atomised than in npm.
+The Rust libraries are much less atomised than npm's.
 In a typical project one may end up using a handful, dozens or maybe hundreds of dependencies, but not the thousands upon thousands one sees with npm.

 Both cargo and ``rustc``
 will *run*, at build-time,
-code supplied by the package they are building.
+code supplied by the packages they are building.
-There are no real restrictions on what that code might do.
+There are no restrictions on what that code might do.

-The ``crates.io`` package repository contains tarballs, and there is no mechanical linkage or machine-readable traceability of those crate tarballs back to the git repositories they were usually orignally created from.
+The ``crates.io`` package repository contains tarballs, and there is no mechanical linkage or machine-readable traceability of those crate tarballs back to the git repositories they were hopefully orignally created from.
-(The ``crates.io`` index is maintained in git but as far as I'm aware cargo does not look at the git history and would not mind if the index history rewound.)
+(The ``crates.io`` index is maintained in git but as far as I'm aware cargo does not look at the git history of the index and would not mind if the index history rewound.)

 Some of the more important libraries are part of library collections